If you’re using AWS WAF as a web application firewall, you can ship its alerts to your Logz.io Cloud SIEM.

 - Match type: Starts with string

-- String to match: GET OR POST
+- String to match: GET

-- For the Than operator, use the Count action.
+- Then - Select the Count action.

 - Save the rule.